1. Home

 Series & Venue Highlights

-• The rivalry matured under the Pataudi Trophy, contested since 2007.
+• The contest matured under the Pataudi Trophy, which has been contested since 2007.

-• England dominates at home; England have won 16 of 19 Tests at Lord’s, though India claimed the win at Edgbaston in the 2025 second Test by 336 runs.
+• England are invincible at home; England have won 16 out of 19 Tests at Lord's, although India won the second Test at Edgbaston in 2025 by 336 runs.

 Batting Legends